 Do You Have All of the Necessary Documents Handy?

 Gather the documents you'll need to sell your home.

 Before you put your home up for sale, you must set the price.
 And before you can do that, you must know what the house is worth.
 That doesn't mean what you paid for it, or how you upgraded it.
 Determining worth is simply finding out what someone would pay for it.

 The steps in determining worth are: 1.
 Understanding market conditions 2.
 Getting the details about recent sales in your neighbourhood

-Royal LePage Benchmark agents have access to all of this information.
+Royal LePage Foothills - North West agents have access to all of this information.
 Plus, they can objectively see the big picture and tell you what makes your home unique.

 Once you've determined you home's worth, you and your agent will determine the asking price.
 Most often, the price of a home is set slightly higher than its worth, to give a little "bargaining space."
 Of course, if it is set too high, it may deter prospective buyers.

 If you're in a rush to sell your home, setting the asking price a little lower than what your home is worth will attract a lot of attention.
 But beware, if the price sounds too good to be true, buyers may be skeptical.
 They may even offer less than the asking price anticipating problems with the home down the road.